pearyj/baby-sim/PAYMENT_INTEGRATION_PLAN.md

 ---

 ## 9. Open Questions (trimmed)
-1. Donation slider wording & min/max.
+1. Donation slider wording: "Name your own price" & minimum 1 credit, no max limit
-2. No Max donation limit
-3. Email provider (Supabase SMTP likely).
+2. Email provider (Supabase SMTP likely).
-4. Enable rate-limiting per anonId to prevent abuse of 0-credit check and to prevent going around our hook to generate their own pictures for other purposes?
+3. Enable rate-limiting per anonId to prevent abuse of 0-credit check and to prevent going around our hook to generate their own pictures for other purposes?
-5. Need to update GDPR / PIPL compliance banners for personal data storage (but only if and when the data is actually prompted and collected so that there is minimum disruption to user flow)
+4. Need to update GDPR / PIPL compliance banners for personal data storage (but only if and when the data is actually prompted and collected so that there is minimum disruption to user flow)

 ---